 Josep Mundet I Tarrés was a sculptor from Torroella.
 During his early career, he taught at the Barcelona School of Arts La Llotja, as well as holding a variety of individual and group exhibitions and commissions.
 In 1973, Mundet made the monument in memory of Monsignor Viver on the Passeig de l'Esglesia in Torroella, and in 1975 the monument of the Sardana in Fora Portal.
 His work is highly personal and characterised by schematic, vigorous expressionism.
 If you wish for more details and links to the artist and his works, please don't hesitate to ask.

 Joan Palet Batiste was an extraordinary painter and draftsman, born in Barcelona into a family of sculptors and woodcarvers.
 Also attending La Llotja, Palet was taught by the likes of Ramon Calsina, Félix Mestres and Antoni Vila Arrufat.
-You can read more about the fascinating story of Palet's tumultuous life and career through the Civil War.
-Further details can be supplied.
+Please request further details if you would like to read more about the fascinating story of Palet's tumultuous life and career through the Civil War.

 Artist name: Josep Mundet i Tarrés (1931-1983) and Joan Palet (1911-1996).